 Q: How do I know the registration class code and body style of my vehicle?
 Below is a sample of a New York State registration document that highlights where to find the registration class code and body style.

 Q: I want to park a car on campus.
 What do I need to do?
 The most convenient way is to log in to My Parking Account.
-If you are a visitor to campus (including a visiting student from the MetroCenter), stop at the Conrad Welcome Center (corners of New Campus and Commencement Drives) to purchase a permit.
-Daily fee is $4; exceptions include parents of enrolled students.
-Visitors may also park and pay at a meter.
+If you are a visitor to campus (including a visiting student from the MetroCenter) park and pay at a meter.
 Meters require payment until 7 pm, Monday - Thursday, and until 5 pm on Fridays.
-There are also multi-space pay stations located in Lot V that allow you to park in lots T, V, or V1 during the day or lots V1 or X overnight.
+There is also a pay station located in Lot V that allows you to park in lots T, V, or V1 during the day or lots V1 or X overnight.
+Visitors may also stop at the Conrad Welcome Center (corners of New Campus and Commencement Drives) to purchase a permit.
+Daily fee is $5; exceptions include parents of enrolled students.

 Q: Where can I park with the permit/pass?
 Visitors may park in any lot with the proper permit or at a meter with the appropriate fee paid.
 Exceptions are lots A, C, and Y. Students are required to park in designated lots with color-coded signs that correspond to the color of their permit.

 Q: I received a parking citation.
 What can I do about it?
-There is an appeals program in place.
 Use My Parking Account to appeal your citation.
 Visitors may download an Appeals Form.

 Q: I have a permit and want to park at a meter.
 Do I have to feed the meter?
 Yes.
 Meters are enforced until 7 pm Monday-Thursday, and until 5 pm on Fridays.
 Meters are enforced during holidays, campus breaks, winter session and summer!
 Overnight parking is not allowed at a meter.

 Q: I am parked far from my residence hall.
 Is there an escort service available?
 Yes, University Police will provide a walking escort.
 Call 395-SAFE or use a blue light phone.